 I have been to Tublay, Benguet several times and every time I do so, I discover and experience something new.
 Yes.
 There’s just a lot to discover here.
 More than ever, Tublay is slowly attracting hikers/mountaineers, spelunkers, mystic seekers, and nature lovers.

-Thanks to the ongoing efforts of former DENR Secretary Ms. Gina Lopez, Tublay, Benguet now thrusts to the challenge of preserving the natural environment while boosting local development through ecotourism.
+Thanks to the ongoing efforts of former DENR Secretary Ms. Gina Lopez, Tublay, Benguet now thrusts to the challenge of preserving the natural environment while boosting local development through ecotourism and organic agriculture.

 How to Get to Tublay, Benguet?

+Baguio City to Tublay.
 The capital town of Tublay, Benguet is Acop Shilan.
 It is easily accessible as the Halsema National Highway traverses it.
 So if you are coming from Baguio City, simply take a jeep bound to Acop Shilan.
-These are scheduled at barangay Magsaysay, near a road leading to the Baguio Public Market.
+These are stationed at barangay Magsaysay, near a road leading to the Baguio Public Market.
 There are no fixed schedules.
 The jeep departs every time it is filled to capacity.

 From Baguio City, it takes around 20-35 minutes to reach Acop Shilan.
 However, the trip could take hours during peak hours and traffic jams.
 It is then best to go there during early morning.